Ergodicity of explicit logarithmic cocycles over IETs: Introduction

 This paper gives a contribution to the study of \emph{skew-products} over interval exchange transformations, an infinite measure preserving setting in which fundamental questions such as ergodicity are still wide open.

-Let $I:=[0,1]$ denote the unit interval and $T: I\to I$ be an interval exchange transformation (or IET for short), i.e.~a piecewise isometry of the interval with finitely many continuity intervals (see \S~\ref{sec:IETs} for the formal definition).
-Given a real-valued measurable function $\varphi: I\to \mathbb{R}$, the $\mathbb{R}$-extension of $T$ given by $\varphi$ is the skew-product automorphism $T_\varphi$ of the strip $I\times \R$ given by
+Let $I:=[0,1]$ denote the unit interval and $T: I\to I$ be an \emph{interval exchange transformation} (or IET for short), i.e., a piecewise isometry of the interval with finitely many discontinuities (see \S~\ref{sec:IETs} for the formal definition).